holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/06_fsms/lesson_plan.md

 #### Day 3

 - Reflection
-    - FSA formalizations
+    - FSM formalizations
-    - Where are FSAs used?
+    - Where are FSMs used?
 - Today going to combine a few things at once
-    - FSAs
+    - FSMs
     - Debugging
 - Walk-through
     - Show schema